immu3-io/.github/profile/README.md

 ## Start Building

-A permissionless **Level 2** integrator licence is available via **Level 1** integrator [Immu3](https://wiki.immu3.io/) and is perfect for teams wanting to build their own on-chain communication dApps.
+A permissionless **Level 2** integrator licence is available via **Level 1** integrator [Immu3](https://wiki.immu3.io/) and is perfect for teams wanting to build their on-chain communication dApps.
 Enterprise **Level 1** integrator licence is available via Block Labs [4thTech] and is meant for traditional businesses or offices, L1s/L2s, wallets, and existing applications.

 💡**SDK v.1** provides abstractions to assist you with interacting with the v.1 Protocol smart contracts in a Typescript/Javascript environment.
 The SDK also simplifies the encryption process and remote storage access.

 💡**dMail & dChat white-label framework** enables fast and easy builds.
-White-label-based modern minimalistic design style emphasizes simplicity with simple intuitive but effective navigation and setup system.
+White-label-based modern minimalistic design style emphasizes simplicity with a simple intuitive but effective navigation and setup system.
 A simple user interface has been developed to offer a step-by-step setup enabling the best possible user experience.

  ****            | **Repo** | **Wiki** |
 :---------------:|:--------:|:--------:|